 Accounts from residents and eyewitnesses to the attack suggested that many of the victims were killed indiscriminately, at least in the initial phase of the crisis.

-A 26-year-old man, Ibrahim Ismail, who lives three kilometers from the university, told Human Rights Watch, “Al-Shabaab is lying that they freed Muslims.
+A 26-year-old man, Ibrahim Ismail, who lives three kilometers from the university, told Human Rights Watch, “Al-Shabab is lying that they freed Muslims.
 One of the guards killed in the attack was a Muslim.”
 A 42-year-old father of three and human rights activist in Garissa county agreed.
-“We have relatives at the university who were not spared by Al-Shabaab.
+“We have relatives at the university who were not spared by Al-Shabab.
 This has been a big blow to all of us.
 They were clearly targeting all civilians no matter the religion.”

 Media accounts of other witnesses described instances of the attackers singling out Christian students for killing during the siege.

 Garissa University College was established several years ago as an extension college of the Rift Valley-based Moi University, part of a government attempt to open up the largely marginalized northeast region, which is dominated by ethnic Somali Muslims.
 Although a majority of its estimated 900 students were reportedly from other parts of Kenya, the university has many students from the region as well.